kmasiello/positconfslides2023/README.md

 See `_extensions/positconfslides/assets/backgrounds` for all backgrounds available.

-See `template-example.qmd` for all examples.
+See <https://katie.quarto.pub/positconfslides-template/#/title-slide> (source code `template-example.qmd`) for all examples.